-Secondly, when looking at how to edit a photo we consider adding a little bit of punch to the image.
-We can use the contrast slider to adjust the texture, colours and tones all at once.
+Secondly, look at adding a little bit of punch to the image and get the best level of contrast.
+You can use the contrast slider or curves tool to adjust the texture, colours, and tones all at once.

 Adding a gentle amount of contrast to any image can start to separate your subject from your background more, whilst boosting the vibrancy.
 Don’t go too mad with this slider as there is such a thing as too much contrast.

-If you upload a huge file of around 6000 pixels wide, all of that data is being squashed together to fit into the website’s preferred ratio.
+It’s important to resize your images before uploading them online too.
+If you upload a huge file around 6000 pixels wide, all of that data is being squashed together to fit into the website’s preferred ratio.